anirudh-gowda/Motospares/README.md

 # Motospares (E-commerce Website)

-Built a tool to buy spare parts of different motorcycle’s online by using HTML, CSS, PHP, MySQL.
+Built a tool to buy spare parts for different motorcycles online by using HTML, CSS, PHP, MySQL.